 How I Use PostHog Error Tracking Alerts in Slack and Discord

 What I like about this update is that it makes Error Tracking more operational.
-Instead of using it only as a place to review issues after the fact, I can turn it into an active monitoring workflow and send notifications straight into the channels where my team already communicates.
+Instead of using it only to review issues after the fact, I can turn it into an active monitoring workflow.
+That lets me send notifications directly to the Slack or Discord channels where my team already communicates.

 Getting started is simple.
 In PostHog, I go to Error tracking > Configuration > Alerting and set up the alert based on the Error Tracking conditions I want to monitor.